Concord, Staten Island

 Much property in Concord was condemned to make way for the Staten Island Expressway in the early 1960s; a principal east–west thoroughfare.
 Price Street is now a service road of the expressway and is known as Narrows Road North.
-In its first year of existence — 1961-62 — Monsignor Farrell High School used an annex of St. Sylvester's Elementary School in Concord while the construction of its permanent campus in Oakwood was being completed.

 In 1985, Staten Island's first mosque opened in Concord; it later moved to Tompkinsville, however.
-A small public alternative high school, named Concord High School, is located in the neighborhood, which is also home to a large medical arts complex (on Ralph Place) that had sprung up around the former Doctor's Hospital of Staten Island, which closed in 2003.

 Education

 The New York City Department of Education operates public schools.
-Concord is served by PS 48 on Targee Street and Concord HS on Rhine Avenue.
+Concord is served by PS 48 on Targee Street.
+A small public alternative high school, named Concord High School, is located in the neighborhood, which is also home to a large medical arts complex (on Ralph Place) that had sprung up around the former Doctor's Hospital of Staten Island, which closed in 2003.

 The Roman Catholic Archdiocese of New York operates Staten Island Catholic schools.
+In its first year of existence — 1961-62 — Monsignor Farrell High School used an annex of St. Sylvester's Elementary School in Concord while the construction of its permanent campus in Oakwood was being completed.
 St. Sylvester School in Concord closed in 2011.
 In its final year it had 120 students, which meant it was 31% utilized.